The Reintegration Process

 - Flexible Resources: Flexibility is necessary to respond to challenges encountered during the transition.
 Given that the needs of transitioning students vary across situations and over time, resources and supports must be easily accessible at both school sites.

-Our programs include reintegration facilitators dedicated to supporting student transitions.
+The programs include reintegration facilitators dedicated to supporting student transitions.
 The facilitator establishes relationships with the sending school by meeting with the principals and case managers in each building.
-He or she will maintain these relationships through follow-up phone contacts and meetings based on the schedules of home school staff.
+He or she will maintain these relationships through follow-up phone contacts and meetings.
 The reintegration facilitator is committed to working closely with schools and students, and will strive to make reintegration a smooth process for all involved.
-Activities will include walking students through their home schools in preparation for reintegration and helping students meet with their home school staff and other site personnel critical to the transition process.

-Collaborative relationships between our program and schools that we serve are essential to meeting the reintegration goals established by the school district.
+Collaborative relationships between our programs and schools that we serve are essential to meeting the reintegration goals established by the school district.
 Genuine working relationships are built over time on a foundation of open, frequent communication coupled with a spirit of trust and shared goals.
-Our team contribute to this process by responding quickly and effectively to the schools’ needs, providing accurate and timely feedback,, and working to actively problem-solve any challenges that arise.